as30606552/go-render/README.md

 To run all the examples, follow these steps:
 1. [Download](https://golang.org/dl/) and install the go compiler.
 2. Create a directory 'pictures' in the directory 'examples' so that the examples can store the generated images in it.
-3. Run the `go test` command in the directory examples.
+3. Run the `go test` command in the directory 'examples'.

 ### Created with